tareqzoubii/Journey-with-my-food/README.md

 ## Challeging parts:

-#### To me as tareq the hardest part i faced is the test part, i think that i have to review more in this topic.
+#### To me as Tareq the hardest part i faced is the test part, i think that i have to review more in this topic.

+#### To me as Dina the hardest part ifaced is how to make tests while the instance is private so i remove the privacy and i don't if its the correct way.